Features

 Feature Comparison

-The following table provide a short overview of how the features of roboquant stack up to some alternative algo-trading frameworks.
+The following table provides a short overview of how the features of roboquant stack up to some alternative algo-trading frameworks.

 Of course, we are not completely objective, so we recommend trying them out for yourself and see which one suits you best.